EillesWan/PyDrawille/README.en.md

 1. Thanks for the outstanding contribution of the [_FSF_ (Free Software Foundation)](https://www.fsf.org) in promoting software non-freedom.
 The so-called _free software_ is meaningless if it merely relies on developers' non-freedom.
 In the self-introduction “The Free Software Foundation (FSF) is a nonprofit with a worldwide mission to promote computer user freedom.
 We defend the rights of all software users.” by the Free Software Foundation, I believe they indeed try to protect computer users' freedom and also attempt to deprive developers of their right to freely develop software.
 I believe that true freedom can only be called real freedom when it is established on the breadth of humanity.
 Partial freedom cannot be called freedom; it's just a form of slavery over others.
 We need to defend developers' freedom and their right to rationally manage their intellectual property.

-2. Thanks to [**asciimoo**](https://github.com/asciimoo) using the [**AGPLv3**](https://github.com/asciimoo/drawille/blob/master/LICENSE) license in the [**drawille**](https://github.com/asciimoo/drawille) project, which has kindly urged us to adopt an entirely new logic to completely avoid any legal risks.
-Thank this good person with unspecified gender so much for providing such a wonderful opportunity, allowing me to come up with ideas to explore the code implementation of this project.